-If you offer a few pieces of banana to your Rottweiler they’ll likely gobble them down with gusto because, of course, they have no idea about allergies and they simply love the banana’s flavor!
+If you offer a few pieces of banana to your Rottweiler, they’ll likely gobble them down with gusto because they have no idea about allergies, and they simply love the banana’s flavor!

-They do contain fiber, so it sounds a little like a contradiction, but once again, it’s all about moderation.
-A little bit can help move their bowels along but too much can be counterproductive.
+They contain fiber, so it sounds a little like a contradiction, but it’s all about moderation.
+A little bit can help move their bowels, but too much can be counterproductive.

 It’s always better to serve ripe, yellow bananas as these are softer and much easier to digest.
 Hard, green bananas that are not yet ripe will cause gas, and no Rottie owner wants to encourage that in their dog.

-If you notice that, soon after eating a banana, your Rottie shows signs of an allergic reaction, then be sure to contact your vet right away.
+If you notice that your Rottie shows signs of an allergic reaction soon after eating a banana, then be sure to contact your vet immediately.